aproragadozo/tilitoli/readme.md

 2. In the root of the project folder, run `npm install` to generate the `node_modules` folder with the project dependencies.

-3. Run `npm run` to make Webpack build and bundle the project.
+3. Run `npm run start`

+    1. to make Webpack build and bundle the project,

-4. Run `node server.js` to start the Express server, and serve the project locally.
+    2. run `node server.js` to start the Express server, and

+    3. serve the project locally.

-5. Go to `localhost:3000` in your browser of choice.
+4. Go to `localhost:3000` in your browser of choice.

 ### In the wild